Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Experiments

+This experiment is a toy example, showing how the Prokhorov distance can capture our geometric intuition more accurately than bottleneck or Wasserstein.
 Consider three different shapes in $\mathbb{R}^2$: a) a big circle ($r=6$), b) a big ($r=6$) and a medium circle ($r=4$), c) a big ($r=6$), a medium ($r=4$) and small circle ($r=2$).
 We take five samples with noise from each shape according to Table \ref{tab:3Circles}.

 For each point cloud we compute the first persistent homology modules of it alpha complex filtration and represent them as PDs (see Figure~\ref{fig:ThreeCircles}).
 We can look at the averaged $D$-function for each pair of shapes (Figure \ref{fig:DThreeCircles}).
-After careful inspection of this figure, we come up with the choice of $f(t) = t^3\cdot 20^t$ to separate three bottleneck profiles in a most efficient way: Between around $0.55$ and $0.65$, the averaged bottleneck profiles involving shape c) with the small circle decrease, while the one comparing a) and b) stays constant.
+After careful inspection of this figure and some trial and error, we come up with the choice of $f(t) = t^3\cdot 20^t$ to separate three bottleneck profiles in a most efficient way: Between around $0.55$ and $0.65$, the averaged bottleneck profiles involving shape c) with the small circle decrease, while the one comparing a) and b) stays constant.
 Intersecting with a function in this interval will provide a good choice for the Prokhorov distance: It puts the two and three circles closest to each other and one and three circles the farthest apart.
+In data science tasks, we will of course need an automated way to find a good parameter function $f$, we will discuss this in more detail below.

 Now we want to compare the Bottleneck, Prokhorov and Wasserstein distances.

 The bottleneck distance between shapes a) and both b) and c) is roughly the same.
 This distance does not take the presence of the additional small circle in shape c).
 By blowing up the sample size and the noise in shape b), the Wasserstein distance from a) and c) to it are artificially blown up (Figures \ref{fig:MDS} and \ref{fig:ThreeCirclesDMatrix}).
 The Prokhorov distance is built to avoid these pitfalls and nicely captures the geometry of the setting.
 The MDS plot for Prokhorov agrees with our intuition and places b) between a) and c) (Figures \ref{fig:MDS}).